π Core Layer

 );

-6. Delta Processingβ
+6. Delta Processing β processing_deltaβ

+Purpose: Validates that only new or changed data is processed in incremental DB loads.
 Why it matters: Incorrect delta logic leads to missing updates or duplicate records.
+Example:

 SELECT *